-- The conditions as to form set out in Article 41(1) will have to have been met if the clauses containing a reservation of title referred to in the text are to be effective.
-In the case of certain national laws, these conditions may be more rigourous than those laid down under the law governing the contract.
+(ii) The conditions as to form set out in Article 41(1) will have to have been met if the clauses containing a reservation of title referred to in the text are to be effective.
+In the case of certain national laws, these conditions may be more rigorous than those laid down under the law governing the contract.

 The authors of the Convention nevertheless sought to exercise caution.
-The uniform law relates only to "simple" reservations (einfache Eigentumsvorbehalte), that is to say those which concern the object sold and which guarantee only payment of the price, to the exclusion of other types of clause found particularly in German law such as clauses providing for "prolonged" (verlängerte Eigentumsvorbehalte) or "transferred" reservation (weitergeleitete Eigentumsvorbehalte), which can apply in the case of a transformation of the object or its resale or which guarantee claims other than the price96.
-The validity of such clauses as against the general body of creditors will depend on the law governing the bankruptcy.
+The uniform law relates only to 'simple' reservations (einfache Eigentumsvorbehalte), that is to say those which concern the object sold and which guarantee only payment of the price, to the exclusion of other types of clause found particularly in German law such as clauses providing for 'prolonged' (verlängerte Eigentumsvor-